BaixiangLiu/destore/README.md

 ### DeLib

-While looking for a framework to build our app, we found that they were too restrictive for our purposes so we built: [DeLib](https://www.npmjs.com/package/delib), a light-weight, and fully-inclusive Ethereum library:
+While looking for a framework to build our app, we found that they were too restrictive for our purposes so we built: [DeLib](https://www.npmjs.com/package/delib), a non-restrictive and fully-inclusive Ethereum library:
 - A Command Line Interface that allows creation of IPC and RPC connections
 - Ethereum smart contract compile, build, and deployment functionality
 - Promise-based architecture to abstract away the asynchronicity present while using Ethereum
-- Testing environment (through simple [Tape](https://github.com/substack/tape) Promises)

 # Setup

 ## Dependency Installation
 In order to use the capabilities of DeStore, we must first [install IPFS](https://ipfs.io/docs/install) and [install geth](https://www.ethereum.org/cli#geth).
-Please follow the links to complete each respective download before starting the app.
+Please follow the links to complete each download and have them running on your computer before starting the app.
+They must be running on their default configurations for DeStore to connect to.

 ## Package Installation

 `npm install` to install all npm dependencies.

 `npm start` to initialize the electron application.

 # Application Overview